javi14z/mw_deployment/README.md

         -<set_time>: set the time of the flood.

+- Quick_scapy (scapy-demo.py):
+    This script initiates a DDoS attackk on the server using the scapy library, simulating source IP Spoofing

+    **Note**: Is not yet implemented

 - dns_scapy.py:
     ```
     kubectl exec -n ddos {{ item.pod }} -- env ddosserver={{ ddosserver_ip }} python3 dns_scapy.py <dns_query_packets>